CAAPIM/Microgateway/README.md

   Save the file into the same directory from which you will make the next API call.

+  The Gatewayfile is a JSON file that describes a "meta-policy" that will be published to the Microgateway.
+Gatewayfile will create a new service that will be accessible at "/demo_google" and will route requests to htttp://www.google.com.

 - Then, add your API to CA Microgateway:

+  (note: if you stopped the Microgateway previously, please [start it up](#deploy) again.)

   ```
   curl --insecure \